zverolen/project-local-club/README.md

 # Website of a Vampires Local Club
 *Student Project on Codecademy (Local Club Website)*

 This project is a solution to a task at the Codecademy's Courses: to create a responsive website for a local club of your choice.
+This is the first exercise.
+It still uses breakpoints, and the sizes and spacing is rather eyeballed than intentionally chosen.

 ## Сharacteristics
 1. Designed in the browser.